trimstray/nginx-admins-handbook/README.md

 #### Directories and files

-  > If you compile NGINX server by default all files and directories are available from `/usr/local/nginx` location.
+  > If you compile NGINX with default parameters all files and directories are available from `/usr/local/nginx` location.

-For upstream NGINX packaging paths can be as follows (it depends on the type of system):
+For upstream NGINX packaging paths can be as follows (it depends on the type of system/distribution):

 - `/etc/nginx` - is the default configuration root for the NGINX service
   * other locations: `/usr/local/etc/nginx`, `/usr/local/nginx/conf`